 The average COST Action budget depends on the number of COST Countries participating in the Action.
 The funding is provided via yearly grant agreement.

-COST is supported by the EU 7th Framework Programme for Research and Technological Development (FP7) and funds the networking activities carried out by COST Actions.
+COST is supported by the EU Framework Programme Horizon 2020 and funds the networking activities carried out by COST Actions.

 COST only funds networking activities by providing a set of COST-funded ‘networking tools’ allowing to share knowledge and resources towards common objectives.
 COST Actions do not fund research and require members to provide their own funding to achieve their research objectives.
 The majority of the activities needed for the achievement of Action objectives rely on nationally- or institutionally-funded research projects and resources (e.g. employee time, institutional infrastructures and equipment).This allows COST Actions to leverage national and institutional funding towards efficient trans-European research cooperation.